 Budapest is a beautiful city with no less than 5 UNESCO World Heritage sites, straddling the mighty Danube, with the ancient city of Buda on one side and the more recent Pest on the other.
 Physically you can’t help but love it though it was still so much more than nostalgia and architecture… In the short 24 hours we were there I fell under the spell of its cafés, restaurants, street food and its (almost) unique ruin bars.
 And as already mentioned we all completely adored the thermal baths.
 For my family our morning spent luxuriating in jacuzzis, saunas and whirlpools, hopping between icy waters and piping hot tubs, lounging in the soft spring sunshine in an outdoor pool naturally heated to 38°c was the icing on the cake.

-So there you have it; some of the reasons I fell in love and I’ll continue with details of our Budapest sojourn in another post coming soon.
+So there you have it; some of the reasons I fell in love and I’ll continue with details of our Budapest sojourn in another post.
 Please be sure to check back here to read about what we saw and what we did, what we ate and where we bathed.
 Oh and by the way, we found out how to say “thank you” – köszönöm, obvious huh?

 Have you been to Budapest?
 What were your impressions?